How do I apply?

 - A minimum IELTS score of 6.5.

 - Statement of Purpose

-- Your statement provides the application review committee within department an opportunity
+- Your statement provides the application review committee within the department an

 - Any special circumstances you wish the department to consider